mosaicml/llm-foundry/examples/resnet_imagenet/README.md

 python data.py s3://my-bucket/my-dir/data /tmp/path/to/local
 ```

-## Get started with the MosaicML Cloud
+## Get started with the MosaicML platform

-If you're using the MosaicML cloud, all you need to install is [`mcli`](https://github.com/mosaicml/mosaicml-cli/):
+If you're using the MosaicML platform, all you need to install is [`mcli`](https://mcli.docs.mosaicml.com/):

 ```bash
 pip install --upgrade mosaicml-cli